monatemedia/docker-engine-on-linux/README.md

 Self hosting done right can reduce the cost of hosting, but introduces additionaly complexity which will cost you taking longer to launch.

-The "Denlin Docker Engine on Linux CLI Tool" is a set of scripts to help DevOps beginners get started quickly, using these scripts.
+The "Denlin Docker Engine on Linux CLI Tool" is a set of scripts to help DevOps beginners get their VPS set up quickly with Linux and Docker, using these scripts.

 The Set Up: In my directory root, I have these apps: